galia-project/example-endpoint/README.md

 # Using dependencies

 This example does not use any third-party dependencies, which keeps things simple.
-Most real-world resources probably wouldn't need to rely on any such dependencies.

-If you wanted to bring in other dependencies, the way other plugins do it is by including them in a `lib` folder within the plugin's folder.
+But if you wanted to bring in other dependencies, the way other plugins do it is by including them in a `lib` folder within the plugin's folder, where the plugin class loader will find them.

 When choosing a dependency, first check whether Galia includes it, and use that, if possible.
 Bundling a different version of a dependency than the one